fbpx

 Matching people with the right job and company is not just about writing job descriptions and posting them online.
 Recruiters need to identify, screen, shortlist, and look for the hiring potential in their candidates, as well as understand the company’s needs.
 And that’s just the beginning.

 The good news is that with a learning attitude and a good training program to help you kickstart your career, you can get the hang of it and see results way faster than in other professions.
-For instance, gpac has invested in transferring 30+ years of experience in the industry into a fast-paced and hands-on training program.
+For instance, gpac has invested in transferring 30+ years of experience in the industry into a fast-paced and hands-on recruiting training program.
 It’s that same program that helped Vanessa launch her career in only three months.

-Do I need a related background?
+Do I need a related background to get into recruitment?

 People often compare recruiters with salespeople, mainly because of the commissions.
 Well, if you come from the world of sales, like Vanessa, there will be some transferable skills and discipline that will probably help you.
-However, you don’t need to have had experience in a commission-based job to make it in recruitment.
+However, you don’t need to have experience in a commission-based job to make it in recruitment.
 Remember, it’s not about selling a product but helping people find their dream job.

 Since this is a people business there is a set of skills you can bring to the table regardless of your background.
 This set of skills are referred to as soft skills.
 Having a knack for interpersonal skills like empathy or communication skills such as active listening could give you a greater advantage than knowing how to throw a sales pitch.